 Many workers do not arrive with a neatly labeled legal issue.
 They arrive through a GP, union delegate, community worker, psychologist, barrister, or general practice lawyer who can see the insurer is already taking the claim in the wrong direction.

 This referral page exists to make that handover simple.
-If your client or patient is dealing with a denied claim, a Section 78 notice, reduced or stopped weekly payments, treatment refusals, low WPI positioning, or a serious injury threshold issue, we can step in and map the actual dispute pathway.
+If your client or patient is dealing with a denied claim, a section 78 notice, reduced or stopped weekly payments, treatment refusals, a question about WPI evidence, or a possible threshold-dependent entitlement, the first step is to identify the decision and available procedure.

 General Practice Lawyers

-If your firm does not run workers compensation matters day to day, we provide a specialist referral pathway for liability disputes, weekly payments, WPI claims, and work injury damages strategy.
+If your firm does not regularly run workers compensation matters, the worker can be referred for advice about liability disputes, weekly payments, WPI claims, and possible work injury damages.

 Treatment Providers